tkn-tub/ns3-gym/src/uan/doc/uan.rst

 * insert a data logging capability
 * modify the framework to use sockets (enabling the possibility to use applications)
 * introduce some more MAC protocols
-* modify the physical layer to let it consider the doppler spread (problematic in underwater environments)
+* modify the physical layer to let it consider the Doppler spread (problematic in underwater environments)
 * introduce OFDM modulations

 References